Birrellc/Navigating-Newcastle/static/testing/testing.md

 ### User Story 6

-- **As a user i would like to be able to search the dictionary for specific words incase the dictionary grows to a large size so i can find a word faster.**
+- **As a user i would like to be able to search the dictionary for specific words in case the dictionary grows to a large size so i can find a word faster.**

 ![picture](../testing/test-images/us-search-test.gif)